Theragatha - The Verses of the Senior Monks

 193Night, with its garland of stars,

-Is not just for sleeping.
+is not only for sleeping.

-Those who are conscious will know
+Those who know

-That night is also for waking.
+this night is really for waking.

-And be trampled by the tuskers that follow,
+trampled by the tuskers that follow,

-Better for me to die in battle,
+better for me to die in battle,

-Than to live on in defeat.
+than to live on in defeat.

 Nisabha

-Let them put an end to suffering.
+let them make an end to suffering!

 196I don’t long for death;